ShaddGallegos/updates-and-patching/README.md

-# updates-and-patching-
+# ansible-rhel-update-example
-General updating and patching examples of all OS
+This repo has some sample playbooks for updating RHEL and generating a report